 - are pregnant or planning to become pregnant.
 It is not known if Adcirca will harm your unborn baby.
 Talk to your healthcare provider if you are pregnant or plan to become pregnant.

 - are breastfeeding or plan to breast feed.
 It is not known if Adcirca passes into your breast milk.
 You and your healthcare provider should decide if you will take Adcirca or breastfeed.
 You should not do both.

 Tell your healthcare provider about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
 Adcirca and other medicines may affect each other.

-Especially tell your healthcare provider if you take any of these medicines1:
+Especially tell your healthcare provider if you take any of these medicines*:

-- nitrates (see “What is the most important information I should know about Adcirca?”)
+- nitrates or guanylate cyclase stimulators (see “What is the most important information I should know about Adcirca?”)

 - anti-hypertensives, used to treat high blood pressure.
 Your blood pressure could suddenly drop.
 You could get dizzy or faint.